-83. CPS 234 requires that where reliance is placed on assurance provided by third parties and related parties, internal audit must assess the information security control assurance provided by the third party or related party.
-Where the assessment identifies deficiencies, or no assurance is available, this would typically be raised with the Board for its consideration.
+86. Under CPS 234, an APRA-regulated entity's internal audit function must assess the information security control assurance provided by a third party or related party in certain circumstances.
+Where that assessment identifies material deficiencies in the information security control assurance provided by the third party or related party, or no assurance is available, this would typically be highlighted in reporting to the Board.